Outbound network and FQDN rules for Azure Kubernetes Service (AKS) clusters

 ServiceTag - AzureMonitor:443 TCP 443 This endpoint is used to send metrics data and logs to Azure Monitor and Log Analytics.

-<cluster-region-name>.handler.control.monitor.azure.cn HTTPS:443 This endpoint is used to fetch data collection rules for a specific cluster.
+<cluster-region-name>.handler.control.monitor.azure.cn Fetch data collection rules for specific cluster 443

 Azure Policy